Are you looking to plan an Oregon Coast road trip? You’ve come to the right spot!

 One-Week Oregon Coast Itinerary

 We think one week is the ideal amount of time to spend on an Oregon coast road trip.
-During this time, you can do everything a 5-day trip would do, but you will have more time to take longer hikes and reach more hidden places.
+During this time, you can do everything a 5-day trip would do.
+However, you’ll have more time to take longer hikes and reach more hidden places.

 This will give you a deeper look into the hidden gems of the Oregon Coast, and allow you to see places not many others get to experience!